okx/okexchain-docs/building-modules/gas-back-module/developer-dividend-project.md

 # Introduction

-This article is a detailed explanation of the principles of OKC's contract handling fee distribution project (Gas Back).
+This article is a detailed explanation of the principles of OKTC's contract handling fee distribution project (Gas Back).

 ## What is Gas Back?

-Gas Back is a new function added to OKC [v1.6.5.1](https://github.com/okx/exchain/tree/v1.6.5.1), which supports the proportional distribution of handling fees between block producers and contract deployers.
+Gas Back is a new function added to OKTC [v1.6.5.1](https://github.com/okx/exchain/tree/v1.6.5.1), which supports the proportional distribution of handling fees between block producers and contract deployers.
 The handling fee for calling a contract is distributed proportionally to the deployer of the contract.

-Gas Back aims to encourage more developers to deploy contracts on OKC and enrichen the OKC ecosystem.
+Gas Back aims to encourage more developers to deploy contracts on OKTC and enrichen the OKTC ecosystem.

-## The influence of Gas Back on OKC participants
+## The influence of Gas Back on OKTC participants

 | Order | Participant type  | Action                                          | Effect                                                       |
 | ----- | ----------------- | ----------------------------------------------- | ------------------------------------------------------------ |